blizzhackers/documentation/kolbot/Hotkeys.md

 press < Enter > and type:
 * .start -
 * .stop - will stop the current scripts. the profile will crash and it will be restarted in few seconds
 * .reload - will stop and reload the scripts. you are able to change config while in game.
+Don't use as it crashes after the game is done, Use Numpad /
 * .flushcache -
 * .load -